Occupational Therapy Services

 Equipment

 Adapted equipment to promote safety and access in the home and community.
-I am knowledgeable in various types of equipment and funding.

 Getting Started and Appointments